MelihSelamiUrkmezz/Halley-Potter-Card/README.md

 # Description
   * DbOperations folder has converter base64 for card image and CRUD operations for database

-  * Services folder has Wep api file for login and database also has kuberneties for manangment
+  * Services folder has Wep api file for login and database also has kubernetes for management.

   * MemoryGame folder has android Project with kotlin